DeadBranches/n8n-Todoist-to-Notion/README.md

 ## Credentials

 The user is required to setup and configure n8n for both Todoist and Notion credential authentication.
 Instructions for Todoist credentials can be found [here](https://docs.n8n.io/credentials/todoist/).
 Notion's credential documentation is found [here](https://docs.n8n.io/credentials/notion/#prerequisites).

+## Defining Todoist Project ids

+Each **If** block defines the Todoist project id that will trigger the Notion actions that follow the if block.

+## Defining Notion database/page/block ids

+This is done individually for each Notion block.